leeboardtools/gnucashjgnash/readme.md

-# This is NOT ready for use!
+# The plugin is NOT ready for use!
 As of this commit the plugin will import the basic accounts, stocks, and the stock historical prices.
+No transactions are imported.

 This is a jGnash plugin for a fairly simple Gnucash database into an equivalent jGnash database.
 This has only been tested on GnuCash V 2.6.17/2.6.18